janicepan/sv-db/readme.txt

-The files needed to generate the SV database include:
+The files needed to capture the SV data include:

 sv_city.blend: Blender file with city and all external models packed.
 Requires Blender 2.77.
 	Email janicepan@utexas.edu for the link to download the .blend file;  ~640MB